idlesign/webscaff/README.rst

 Description
 -----------

-*Scaffolding for web applications.*
+*Remote scaffolding and orchestration for web applications*

-Offers basic means for orchestration of a remote system running web applications.

 Used stack